hpssjellis/particle-photon-on-cloud9/README.md

 particle help

-particle webhook creat myhook3.json
+particle webhook creat myhook3.json      (creates a webhook)

-particle webhook list      lists your webhooks and the webhook number
+particle webhook list      (lists your webhooks and the webhook number)

-particle webhook delete           needs the webhook number
+particle webhook delete           (needs the webhook number)

-particle list         lists your devices
+particle list         (lists your devices)

-particle subscribe mine    shows the traffic to and from your device
+particle subscribe mine    (shows the traffic to and from your device)